Generic Name: sodium polystyrene sulfonate (SOE dee um pol ee STEER een SUL foe nate)

 a bowel obstruction.

-To make sure sodium polystyrene sulfonate is safe for you, tell your doctor if you have:
+To make sure sodium polystyrene sulfonate is safe for you, tell your doctor if you have ever had:

 heart disease or high blood pressure;